-Highlights for the three months ended May 31, 2012
+Highlights for the six months ended August 31, 2012

-- The Company announced the appointment of Dr. Frederick T. Graybeal to the Company's Advisory Board; - The Company announced its fiscal 2013 Exploration Programs for its La Cigarra and Sierra Rosario projects.
-At La Cigarra Project, the Company outlined its work program to include: a minimum 7,500 metre core drill program; expand the metallurgical study; produce an initial Resource calculation; and compile the information required to initiate a Scoping Study.
-At its 50% owned Sierra Rosario Project, the Company would include geological mapping, sampling and trenching; IP geophysics with the objective of establishing multiple new drill targets; and drilling; - The Company signed a binding agreement with Focus Ventures Ltd. ("Focus") whereby Northair will grant Focus and its subsidiary the option to acquire 65% interest in the Company's El Reventon Silver Project (the "Project" or "Property") located in the State of Durango, Mexico.
-The Agreement allows Focus to earn a 65% interest in a joint venture on El Reventon by incurring a cumulative of US\$2,000,000 in exploration expenditures over three years from the Agreement Date.
-The exploration expenditures include a firm commitment of US\$250,000 in the first year and at least 2,000 metres of drilling completed within three years from the Agreement Date.
-Focus will be required to maintain all underlying obligations and make the following cash payments: US\$10,000 on signing and completion of a 10 day due diligence period; US\$75,000 on or before 12 months of the Agreement Date; and US\$150,000 on or before 24 months of the Agreement Date.
+- The Company announced its fiscal 2013 Exploration Programs for its La Cigarra and Sierra Rosario projects.
+At La Cigarra Project, the Company outlined its work program which is to include a minimum 7,500 metre core drill program, an expanded metallurgical study, an initial resource calculation and a compilation of the information required to initiate a scoping study.
+At its 50% owned Sierra Rosario Project, the Company's work is to include geological mapping, sampling, trenching and drilling; - The Company closed a non-brokered private placement with the issuance of 21,784,344 Units at a price of \$0.28 per Unit for gross proceeds of \$6,099,616.
+The financing included participation from Coeur d'Alene Mines Corporation purchasing 10,750,000 Units for gross proceeds of \$3,010,000 and International Minerals Corporation purchasing 1,786,000 Units for gross proceeds of \$500,080.
+Each Unit is comprised of one common share and one half share purchase warrant.
+Each whole warrant will entitle the holder to acquire one common share of Northair at a price of \$0.40 for a period of 18 months.
+The warrants will be subjected to an accelerated exercise provision if the share price of Northair closes at or above \$0.85 for 10 or more consecutive trading days; - The Company announced the appointment of Dr. Frederick T. Graybeal to the Company's Advisory Board; - The Company signed a binding agreement with Focus Ventures Ltd. ("Focus") whereby Northair will grant Focus and its subsidiary the option to acquire 65% interest in the Company's El Reventon Silver Project (the "Project" or "Property") located in the State of Durango, Mexico.
+The Agreement allows Focus to earn a 65% interest in a joint venture on El Reventon by incurring US\$2,000,000 in cumulative exploration expenditures over three years from the Agreement Date.
+The exploration expenditures include a commitment of US\$250,000 in the first year and at least 2,000 metres of drilling completed within three years from the Agreement Date.
+Focus will be required to maintain all underlying obligations and make the following cash payments: US\$10,000 on signing and completion of a 10 day due diligence period; US\$75,000 on or before 12 months of the Agreement Date; and US\$150,000 on or before 24 months of the

+Agreement Date.
 Once Focus has earned its 65% interest, the Agreement will allow for either party's interest to be diluted for non-participation in the joint venture.
-Should either party's interest fall below a 10% threshold, its interest will be converted to a 1% net smelter return ("NSR"). - The Company also announced that it has executed a binding agreement with a private company to acquire an interest in a significant land position in the vicinity of its La Cigarra Project.
-The agreement allows the Company to acquire up to a 70% interest in a portion of the land position by paying \$525,000 in cash, issuing 1.5 million Northair shares and spending \$2 million in exploration over a 4 year period.
-The agreement is subject to the private company acquiring the land position; and there is no assurance that such acquisition will be completed.
-This agreement is subject to all necessary regulatory approvals, including the approval of the TSX Venture Exchange;
+Should either party's interest fall below a 10% threshold, its interest will be converted to a 1% net smelter return ("NSR").
+Subsequently, the Company reported that Focus has commenced an exploration program on the property.